souradeep-das/finality_index/README.md

 # ReliaBlocks: On-chain reliability index for non-finalized blocks in Optimistic Rollups
-**Built in Thailand during Devcon 2024 for EthGlobal Bangkok by Souradeep Das, Ethan Lam, Varun Vaidya, Sanjay Amirthraj**
+**Built for EthGlobal Bangkok by Souradeep Das, Ethan Lam, Varun Vaidya, Sanjay Amirthraj**

 An on-chain reliability index for non-finalized blocks in Optimistic Rollups to help non-validators estimate the likelihood of a non-finalized block being finalized.
 Such an index would provide valuable information to users without having to trust a specific entity or a validator for the information.
 A dynamic score, instead of a binary final/non-final answer - also helps put a number/weight to the reliability of what multiple agents are thinking about the finality of a specific block.
 An on-chain reliability index for non-finalized blocks in Optimistic Rollups would greatly enhance user experience by reducing uncertainty and improving risk assessment for transactions.